Filling Nutritional Gaps

 - Keep healthy snacks in your refrigerator or pantry.
 Let kids choose their own snacks from among a couple of nutritious options.

 - Offer a variety of snacks, not just the ones kids already likes.
 Offer new choices, but don't give up on foods that may have been rejected in the past.
-It may take several tries before a child accepts a new food.
+It may take a few tries before a child accepts a new food.

 - Have a schedule for meals and snacks.
-This lets kids manage their hunger and learn that it's OK to skip a meal or snack because there will be another chance to eat at the next scheduled time.
+This lets kids manage their hunger because they know when to expect the next chance to eat at the next scheduled time.
 Avoid letting kids pick throughout the day, which can dull internal hunger cues and make them more likely to overeat.

 - Don't let kids eat in front of the TV.
 Serve snacks and meals at the table.